Emotional Intelligence | Stevehein.com

 My comments:

 I agree with most of what is said under "Why it is harmful".
-The only thing I do not agree with is the addition of the word "exaggerated".
+One thing I do not agree with is the addition of the word "exaggerated".
 A threat doesn't have to be exaggerated.
 If the parent says "If you do so and so I will take away your Internet" it is still a threat.
+The example of time out is also a threat, by the way.

 Here are some better examples of threats and warnings.